BraynStorm/ggit/ggit.md

     - [X] ... ???
 That makes no sense, yet they are merged.
     - [ ] Found it, we should go down first, to the level of the parent and then go left/right.
 Right now, the graph lines go left-right first and then go down to the parent.
     - [ ] Spans are overlapping but merged, why?
+- [ ] Feature stemming from another feature extends the span of the parent.
+    - [ ] Probably just have to check if the commit has > 1 parent, and only then extend the parent's span.